 Failing to properly document a change to your project could lead to all sorts of problems in the future.
 Even if your project reaches completion without any changes, preparation is key to protecting yourself should anything go wrong.
 A California court will look to your contract and any amendments in order to determine who bears liability if a lawsuit is filed.
 The better these documents are and the more details they contain, the better.

-Yes, you have to take such steps in order to protect your rights and protect yourself from liability, but there is another aspect to well documented agreements.
-Everyone understands what is expected of him or her, which could limit the potential for misunderstandings that may cause unnecessary delays and disputes.
-However, if that happens anyway, and you cannot resolve the matter outside a courtroom, your documentation could cause the court to rule in your favor.
+Well documented agreements ensure that everyone understands what is expected of him or her.
+This limits the potential for misunderstandings that may cause unnecessary delays and disputes.
+However, if they arise anyway, solid agreements can protect your rights and limit your liability.
+If you cannot resolve a disagreement outside a courtroom, your documentation could cause the court to rule in your favor.